-Alaska Department of Education & Early Development - Developmental Profile Results Domain 2 Goal 4 regulation of feelings and impulses, tend to have higher academic and better lifelong health outcomes.
+Alaska Department of Education & Early Development - Developmental Profile Results Domain 2 Goal 4 health outcomes.
 Children who have experienced trauma, or whose families have not had access to needed supports, may have difficulty regulating their emotions when compared to peers of the same age.
 This difficulty is due to the effects of trauma on the brains of infants and young children, as well-documented through the Adverse Childhood Experiences (ACEs) study and decades of subsequent research.
 Lack of impulse control and social skills can negatively impact learning opportunities in the classroom and interpersonal relationships, leading to lower academic achievement and lifelong health and employment outcomes.

-Kristen Spencer, Education Specialist II Section IEE Special Education Department of Education & Early Development Email: kristen.spencer@alaska.gov the developmental skill levels of all incoming students in kindergarten.
+The Alaska Developmental Profile (ADP) is a tool used by school districts statewide to assess the developmental skill levels of all incoming students in kindergarten.
 The purpose of the assessment is to identify, record, and summarize the skills and behaviors students demonstrate upon entry to school, based on teacher observations.
 Student skills and behaviors are defined by whether students are consistently demonstrating skill in the five domains from Alaska's Early Learning Guidelines, including life skills.
 The ADP assesses a child's ability to regulate feelings and impulses and offers insight into the level of Alaskan students' life skills through a reliable tool used in all Alaska school districts.